rfgiusti/timebox/README.md

 - Using a different distance function (default is DISTS.EUCLIDEAN);
 - Using a different time series representation (data sets can be converted from the time domain to other representations with TRANSFORM.* functions -- *e.g.*, TRANSFORM.PS);
-- Using a different classification model altogether (TimeBox currently only implements NN).
+- Using a different classification model altogether (TimeBox currently only implements NN, but a different model may be supplied to RUNS.PARTITIONED through a function handle).

 TimeBox is under effort to be kept internally documented.
 Please check the internal documentation by typing `help FUNCTION-NAME` in the Matlab shell (*e.g.*, `help runs.leaveoneout`).